|

 44. "I don't know if I can answer that either," she replied.
 She

-really didn't know.
+didn't really know.
 "I try to

 understand, but... it seems I'm not privy to his deeper